saydx/specification/docs/introduction.rst

 Introduction
 ************

-It would be desirable to develop a transport protocol and a supporting library to allow for data exchange between scientific software packages.
-The proof of concept should be demonstrated with atomistic simulation packages, but the protocol and the library should be general enough to satisfy the needs of other kind of scientific software packages as well.
+There is a clear need for a general and robust transport protocol to enable data exchange and communication between scientific software packages that need to interact.
+To suport this and demonstrate its use, a library implementation of the protocol should be developed and offered to the general scientific computing community.
+The proof of concept application for the library should be demonstrated for atomistic simulation packages, but the protocol and library need to be general enough to satisfy the needs of other kind of scientific software as well.

+There are a number of methods for communication between codes.
+However are either special purpose implementations or do not abstract this task for the developers of the communicating codes.

 Main goals
 ==========

-* The data exchange should be robust, eventually also supporting many-to-one and many-to-many communication scenarios.
+* Data exchange should be robust, guaranteeing reliable transmission.

+* One-to-one and eventually many-to-one and many-to-many communication scenarios should be supported.

 * Exchange of complex data (e.g. all the information needed to initialize and start a simulation) should be straightforward.